Amid China tensions, Southeast Asia looks to India

 This month, India’s navy chief said his force was ready to deploy naval vessels to the South China Sea to protect its oil-exploration interests there if needed.

-India is exploring oil and gas blocks with Vietnam in the disputed waters and in future is likely to bring more liquefied natural gas through the Malacca Straits.
+India is exploring an oil and gas block with Vietnam in the disputed waters and in future is likely to bring more liquefied natural gas through the Malacca Straits.
+Khurshid said that along with counter-terrorism, energy security was among India’s top foreign policy priorities.

+“We have become far more resource orientated because development is of course heavily dependent on resources.
+We import 80 percent of our fuel,” Khurshid said.

+Ian Storey, senior fellow of the Institute of Southeast Asian Studies in Singapore, said India had yet to impress many ASEAN partners, despite strong ties to Vietnam,